Learning language(s)

 About me

-Hi!
-I am a fourth-year PhD student, currently visiting Alex Warstadt’s LeM🍋N Lab at UCSD!
-Normally I work at Bielefeld University in the Computational Linguistics group (CLAUSE), supervised by Sina Zarrieß.
-I am also a member of (CRC) 1646 – Linguistic Creativity in Communication in Bielefeld.
-Before that, I studied English/American Studies and Computer Science at Friedrich Schiller University Jena in Germany and Katholieke Universiteit Leuven in Belgium.
+Currently I am visiting Alex Warstadt’s LeM🍋N Lab at UC San Diego, otherwise I pursue a PhD at Bielefeld University in the Computational Linguistics group (CLAUSE), supervised by Sina Zarrieß.
+Before that, I studied Linguistics and Computer Science in Jena/Germany and Leuven/Belgium.

-If you want to contact me, check out the Bielefeld University staff directory or send me an email (firstname.lastname@uni-bielefeld.de).
+If you want to contact me, just send me an email (firstname.lastname@uni-bielefeld.de).

 Blog